deNBI/cloud-user-docs/wiki/security.md

     you can forward port 8080 from the instance (this _localhost_ refers to _localhost_ on your instance) and make it accessible to your local machine on port 8000.
 By visiting [http://localhost:8000](http://localhost:8000) (this time _localhost_ is your PC) in a browser, you can thus easily access the web dashboard without changing your security groups.
     Note that the SSH connection must be kept open or reopened every time you want to access the dashboard. <br/>
     Further information: [http://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding](http://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding)

+#### Security group specific recommendations
+* **Do not rely on single firewall layers**: Do not rely carelessly on specific rules set in tools like `iptables` or `ufw` on your instance and open everything up in your security groups.
+OpenStack security groups are designed for simple traffic filtering, making it more transparent and enabling you to manage or update your rules for your entire project with ease.
+* **Don't change without checking**: Don't alter the settings of a security group if you're unsure which instances the group is assigned to or what the specific rules are used for.
+If you have just created a new instance that slightly differs from the other instances in their function, it's probably a good idea to recreate the security group for the new instance and apply changes there.
+    E.g. the `default` security group (which is added to new instances by default) should never be altered.
+Create a new one instead, add your rules and attach it only to the instances you need outside access to.

 #### Example and Tip: Using remote security groups in your rules